MAGICGrants/so-simple-theme/funds/privacy_guides/privacy_guides_funds.md

 ## Changes to this Document

 Unless other restrictions apply to the relevant sections, the committee may modify this document by majority vote.
-MAGIC Grants must approve the changes, and it may require a Voter majority vote to approve the changes even if this is not explicitly required by the existing language.
+MAGIC Grants must approve the changes.
 Unless waived by MAGIC Grants, proposed changes should be announced publicly at least 30 days in advance of the change.

 Should any portion of this document affect the legal standing of MAGIC Grants, MAGIC Grants may change the relevant portions without any other approvals and without notice.